 The work month has to be a calendar month, starting the first, second or third day of the month, and ending the last day of the month.

 On the first day of work, you have to provide me with all of the following for each standard cell involved:

-1. An HSpice, Spectre or Eldo (SCAM** Simulator) netlist that you used to run Monte Carlo simulations.
+1. HSpice, Spectre or Eldo (SCAM** Simulator) netlists that you used to run Monte Carlo simulations of the cells.

-2. Whatever statistical analysis you have performed with SCAM** Statistical Vaporware***, including mismatch analysis if any.
+2. Whatever statistical analysis you have performed on the cells using SCAM** Statistical Vaporware***, including mismatch analysis if any.

-3. An office environment (cubicle or office), with a computer and access at least one license to all of the tools mentioned above.
+3. An office environment (cubicle or office), with a computer and access at least one license to each of the tools mentioned above.

 4. The ability for me to install NGSpice and whatever other software I need.

-Note: except as part of our Summer Internship programs, the above service won't be available until March 1, 2031.
+Note: except as part of our Summer Internship Programs, the above Solution won't be available until March 1, 2035.

 To get started, email achab@abdenourachab.

-* Transistor Accounting: the number of transistors is the number of transistors that will ultimately be in the manufactured circuit.
-So, if you have a netlist with 9 transistors and a behavioral model that will ultimately be implemented in manufacturing with thousands of transistors, that's a thousands transistors circuit, NOT an analog cell with few than 10 transistors.
+* Transistor Accounting: the number of transistors is the number of transistors that will ultimately be in the manufactured cell.
+So, if you have a netlist with 90,000 transistors and a behavioral model that will ultimately be implemented in manufacturing with millions of transistors, that's a millions transistors circuit, NOT an IC with few than 100,000 transistors.